chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 While it is envisioned that CCM will be installed across multiple servers, it is certainly possible to run CCM on a single server.

+Currently, the CCM packages do not provision the SQL Server Database Permissions that are required for the CCM components to function.
+It is assumed that the necessary permissions has already been provided.
+By default, two users will require read/write permissions to the CCM Database:

+* ChocolateyLocalAdmin - which runs the CCM Windows Service
+* IIS APPPOOL/ChocolateyCentralManagment - which runs the CCM IIS Application Pool

+**NOTE:** If either of these users are changed during the installation of either of these components, the database permissions will need to be updated to reflect this.

 ### Pre-Requisites

 In order to install CCM, it is assumed that the following applications/software